hackdefend/hackdefend.github.io/_posts/2022-09-09-A-Tour-Inside-a-SOC-Analyst-Mind.md

 # Security Writing

 Good analyst should have clear thinking that is reflected on writing.
 The Ability to accurately write about the events timeline crucial.
-Analysts sometimes make the mistake to write content to prove their sophistication and deep analysis where it should have been an easy to read and actionable instructions only. in addition recommendations must be reasonably selected.
+Analysts sometimes make the mistake to write content to prove their sophistication and deep analysis where it should have been an easy to write an actionable instructions only. in addition recommendations must be reasonably selected.